LinkedIn Growth

 • Sharing a personal dilemma and asking for input

-For example, in the post below, Rob Hoffman (who has amassed over 72,000 followers on LinkedIn) shared how SEO is evolving by drawing comparisons between traditional vs LLM SEO.
+For example, in the post below, Rob Hoffman (who has amassed over 72,000 followers on LinkedIn) shared how SEO is evolving by comparing traditional and LLM SEO.

 In under 24 hours, the post has 70+ comments and 18 reposts- one of them is Jake Ward, an online entrepreneur with 4 businesses and ~175,000 followers.
 This goes to show how posts designed for engagement can bring you the right kind of traction.